ThisRock/mssql-connection/README.md

 ﻿MSSQL Connection Library

 How can you use it?

-Actually that's so basic, and it's first post on GitHub.
+Actually that's so basic, and it's my first post on GitHub.
 Firstly, you must add DLL in your C# project then add "using mssqlCon;"

 Library wanna two string variables from you.
 First one is connection string and the other one is SQL query string.